 Remission and the chance of recurrence

 A remission may be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the tumor will come back.
+This uncertainty causes many people to worry that the tumor will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence .

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.